X

 DPT Admissions

-We anticipate the DPT program application through the Physical Therapist Centralized Application Service to open in June 2025.
-The program will have a rolling admissions process — applications will be reviewed in the order in which they are received.
+Application to the DPT program application is conducted through the Physical Therapist Centralized Application Service and is now open for the 2025-2026 application cycle.
+The program will be utilizing a rolling admissions process, in which applications will be reviewed in the order in which they are received.
 The first DPT student cohort is expected to begin in Fall 2026.

 Application Requirements